Højbygård

 Højbygård is a manor house and estate located on the island of Lolland in southeastern Denmark.
-It has since 1825 belonged to members of the Lehn family.
-The current main building is from the 18th century but has been altered several times.
+Since 1825, it has belonged to members of the Lehn family.
+The current main building is from the 18th century, but has been altered several times.

 History

 Højbygaard and the village of Højby are first mentioned in 1397 when it was owned by squire Iven Bramsted.
 A later owner was Axel Gøye.
 It was later owned by members of the Walkendorff family before it was transferred to Erik Krummedige through marriage in 1475.
 His son, Claus Krummedige, adapted the main building towards the end of the century and surrounded it by ramparts and moats.
 His daughter, Drude, brought the estate into her marriage with Marshal of the Realm Otte Krumpen.
 After Jrumpen's death, Højbygård was passed on to his relative Helvig Ulfeldt.
 Helvig Ulfeldt's son, Knud Bille, expanded the estate significantly with more land.

 Henrik Rantzau purchased Højbygård from Knud Bille's son Holger in 1638.
 The two next owners were also from the Rantzau family.